dzcyb0rg68/reddit-mining/README.md

 # Questions?

-Please reach out to the author at cc93@iu.edu
+Please reach out to the author Chang at cc93@iu.edu or Michalek at jasomich@iu.edu

 # Paper Preview